Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": Supplements: on small Chow-weight homology, Chow-weight cohomology, and the relation to motivic spectra

 Certainly, the transformations $\Phi^j$ are usually "mutually coherent" in the cases of interest.
-Below we will consider $\Phi^j$ being cycle classes into \'etale and singular homology.
+Below we will take $\Phi^j$ to be cycle classes into \'etale and singular homology.
 It would be also interesting to treat cycle classes into the Deligne-Beilinson homology here (for $K=\com$).
 The corresponding "pure criterion" (for effective Chow motives) can be immediately deduced from \cite[Theorem 1.2]{esle}.

-Possibly, questions of this sort will be treated in our future papers (in particular, for $R\neq\q$).
-For this purpose it may be useful to consider homology defined using functors from $\chower$ into some category of sheaves; cf. Remark \ref{rmore}(\ref{ichows}) below.
+3. Let us introduce some notation for homology (under the assumption that $k$ is a universal domain).
+We recall that the \'etale cohomology functor $\hetl$ is a cohomological functor from $\dmgeq $ into $ \ql-\vecto$ (here $l\neq p$, $\ql-\vecto$ is the category of finite dimensional $\ql$-vector spaces, and the Galois action is trivial since $k$ is algebraically closed; cf. Proposition \ref{pgs}(1)); the singular cohomology functor $\hsing $ is a cohomological functor from $\dmgeq $ into $\mhs$ (respectively, we fix some embedding of $k$ into $\com$).